Best Ways to See the Wild Horses of the Outer Banks

 Outer Banks Wild Horse Tours

-While you might stumble upon a wild horse or two on your drive through OBX, the best way to experience the majestic beauty of these creatures is through a guided horse tour, which are readily available along the northern stretch of the islands.
+While you might stumble upon a wild horse or two on your drive through OBX, the best way to experience the majestic beauty of these creatures is through a guided horse tour, which is readily available along the northern stretch of the islands.

-Here are a few top-rated tour providers:
+Here are a few top-rated tour providers.

-Bob’s Wild Horse Tours
+1. Bob’s Wild Horse Tours

-Address: 817 B Ocean Trail, Corolla, NC 27927
+- Address: 817 B Ocean Trail, Corolla, NC

-Phone: (252) 453-8602
+- Phone: (252) 453-8602

 Corolla’s original horse tour purveyor does not disappoint!
 Bob’s offers exciting open-air safari-style jeeps where visitors can take in the beautiful coastal landscape and see native wild horses in their natural habitat.